LIVE MUSIC, DANCE AND THEATER IN THE PARK

 CityParks Shows plays a central role in activating City Parks Foundation’s mission to create vibrant and healthy urban communities through dynamic programming in parks for all New Yorkers.
 We bring hundreds of live music, dance and theater performances to communities throughout New York City’s five boroughs through the Capital One City Parks Foundation SummerStage festival, the Swedish Cottage Marionette Theatre, and the traveling PuppetMobile.

-Capital One City Parks Foundation SummerStage is New York’s largest free outdoor performing arts festival.
-SummerStage annually presents more than 100 performances in 16 parks throughout the five boroughs.
-With performances ranging across genres and artistic disciplines, SummerStage fills a vital niche in New York City’s summer arts festival landscape.
-Since its inception over 30 years ago, more than six million people from New York City and around the world have enjoyed SummerStage.
+Capital One City Parks Foundation SummerStage is one of New York’s most beloved, broadly accessible, free outdoor performing arts festivals.
+SummerStage annually presents nearly 80 free and benefit performances in Central Park and neighborhood parks throughout the five boroughs to 217,000 fans.
+With performances in genres that represent the cultural fabric of New York City ranging from jazz, hip-hop, Latin, global, indie and contemporary dance, SummerStage fills a vital niche in New York City’s summer arts festival landscape.
+Since its inception nearly 40 years ago, more than six million people from New York City and around the world have enjoyed SummerStage.

 CityParks PuppetMobile, the oldest continually operating company of its kind in the country, presents free performances and puppet-making workshops in neighborhood parks, recreation centers, and schools throughout New York City.

-Generous private support for the Swedish Cottage Marionette Theatre is provided by The Weininger Foundation, the Barbro Osher Pro Suecia Foundation, and The Prescott Fund for Children and Youth.
+Generous private support is provided by The Weininger Foundation, the Barbro Osher Pro Suecia Foundation, and The Jim Henson Foundation.
 In partnership with NYC Parks and Historic House Trust.